DoodleScheduling/frontend-challenge-chat-api/README.md

 - Full Swagger documentation for easy exploration
 - Built in CORS support for local development
-- Error handling and validation
+- Error handling and validation with detailed logging
 - Docker containerization for consistent behavior

 ### Getting Started